Subhashis360/FirebaseHacking/README.md

 ---

-## 🔑 Step 4: Finding Firebase API Keys
+## 🔑 Step 4: Find & Exploit Firebase API Keys

 Another method to test Firebase security is by searching for Firebase API keys.
 You can look for keys in: